 There’s a lot of skullduggery appropriate to what is basically a nineteenth century crime drama which could have been set at pretty well any era but which happens to be a Western.
 There’s plot aplenty but that doesn’t slow the action down too much.

 The best bit is when Charlie gives Bristow a derringer: a classic use, this, of that pocket gun, as a female saloon owner slips one to a crooked lawyer in a suit.

 Worth a look

 The movie was directed by Sidney Lanfield, his first Western.
 He went on to do loads of TV oaters, notably Wagon Train and The Deputy, but this was his only big-screen cowboy film.
 He didn’t do badly and the pace rattles right along.
 The writers who adapted Luke Short’s novel were Frank Fenton and Winston Miller.
 Fenton worked on River of No Return but also on some classy stuff like Escape from Fort Bravo and Garden of Evil.
-Miller had worked on talkie Westerns since the 1930s.
+Miller had been the boy in The Iron Horse and later worked on talkie Westerns since the 1930s.
 He wrote the tight little Fury at Furnace Creek for Victor Mature in 1948 too, and reached Western heights working on the script of My Darling Clementine for John Ford.
 Both writers were experienced, more than competent and knew their onions.

 So Station West is a taut little Western noir, definitely one of RKO’s better efforts and a worthy contributor to that golden year I so often drone on about.